aimagelab/mvad-names-dataset/README.md

-# MVAD Names Dataset
+# M-VAD Names Dataset
-The new version of the MVAD Names Dataset will be available soon.
+The new version of the M-VAD Names Dataset will be available soon.